Talvey

 You will receive a Patient Wallet Card from your healthcare provider.
 Carry the Patient Wallet Card with you at all times and show it to all of your healthcare providers.
 The Patient Wallet Card lists signs and symptoms of CRS and neurologic problems.

 Get medical help right away if you develop any of the signs and symptoms listed on the Patient Wallet Card.
 You may need to be treated in a hospital.
 If you have any questions about this medicine, ask your healthcare provider.
-Your healthcare provider may temporarily stop or completely stop your treatment if you develop CRS, neurologic problems, or any other severe side effects.
+Your healthcare provider may temporarily stop or completely stop your treatment if you develop CRS, neurologic problems, or any other side effects that are severe.

 Call your healthcare provider or get medical help right away if you develop any of the signs or symptoms of CRS or neurologic problems listed below at any time during your treatment with this medicine: